 We provide in home services and see patients at our conveniently located offices in Prati.
-Our address is Via Catone 21, 5th floor.
+Office visits at Via Catone 21, 5th floor.
 Take the elevator to the right after the hallway.
 Parking is nearby off of Via dei Gracchi and Piazza dell'Unita'.
 Phone (English speaking) +39.342.812.7620

 Recovery Specialist Services are available internationally and Recovery Coaching may be conducted both via telephone and internet.